patrickaod/KnightsRun/README.md

 ```

 - **Game Over**
 The game over state is automatically triggered when the player receives X amount of damage or the game time expires.
-This activates the gameOver varible, which then prevents the next frame from being loaded.
-The player is then given an option to restart the game as seen below using the `restartGame()` function:
+This activates the gameOver variable, which then prevents the next frame from being loaded.
+The player is then given the option to restart the game as seen below using the `restartGame()` function:

 ![game over state](documentation/features/gameover-state.jpeg)